-- (7) The date of such a special mayoral committee meeting may not be less than fourteen and not more than twenty-one days from the date he or she received a copy of the motion from the municipal manager. - (8) Despite the provisions of rule 10(1) at least seven days' notice of a meeting in terms of sub-rule (6)(b) must be given. - (9) If the councillor concerned resigns from office at any time before a meeting in terms of sub-rule (6)(b) takes place, the motion lapses and the meeting do not go ahead. - (10) The meeting may not be closed for the public or the media before a vote had been taken on the matter. - (11) The executive mayor presides over the proceedings on a motion in terms of sub-rule (1) but he or she does not have a casting vote. - (12) The councillor concerned has the right and must be allowed the opportunity during the proceedings to- - (a) respond to every allegation made in the motion and during the debate; - (b) call witnesses and to cross-examine any witnesses called by the initiator; and - (c) submit documents and to examine any documents submitted by the initiator, provided that if the councillor concerned is not present during the meeting, the executive mayor may, in his or her sole discretion, continue with the proceedings. - (13) After the debate had been exhausted, the executive mayor must put the motion to the vote. - (14) If the councillor concerned at any time during the debate but before the motion is put to the vote make a declaration in terms of rule 69(2), the debate is discontinued immediately and the motion lapses. - (15) If the motion is carried, the executive mayor must remove the councillor concerned from office with immediate effect.
-The executive mayor may fill a vacancy arising in terms of sub-rule (9), (14) or this sub-rule. - (16) A councillor appointed to the mayoral committee in terms of sub-rule (14) or (15) serve for the unexpired term of his or her predecessor. - (17) If the motion is defeated, no motion forwarding the same allegations may be submitted within the next three months unless the council directs otherwise.
+- (12) The Councillors in respect of whom the proceedings take place has the right and must be allowed the opportunity during the proceedings to separately- - (a) respond to every allegation made in the motion and during the debate; - (b) call witnesses and to cross-examine any witnesses called by the initiator; and - (c) submit documents and to examine any documents submitted by the initiator provided that if any of the members of the committee in respect of whom the motion had been submitted is not present at the meeting, the Council may, in its sole discretion, continue with the proceedings.
+A proposal to proceed in the absence of the any Councillor concerned is carried if a majority of the Councillors of the Municipality votes in favour of it. - (13) After the debate had been exhausted, the Speaker must put the motion to the vote.
+The motion is put to the vote separately in respect of each of the Councillors to which it relates. - (14) If any Councillor to whom a motion in terms of sub-rule (1) relates at any time during the debate but before the motion is put to the vote make a declaration in terms of rule 69(2), the debate is discontinued immediately in respect of him or her and the motion lapses in respect of him or her. - (15) Every Councillor in respect of whom the motion is carried is removed from office with immediate effect. - (16) As soon as the proceedings had been concluded the Council proceed to fill the vacancies in the committee despite any provisions to the contrary in these rules and orders. - (17) A Councillor elected as a member of the committee in terms of sub-rule (16) serve for the unexpired term of his or her predecessor. - (18) If the motion is defeated, no motion naming a Councillor in respect of whom it had been defeated, forwarding the same allegations may be submitted within the next six months unless the Council directs otherwise.